johnygold/Laravel-Form-Generator/README.md

 Make sure they match yours.
 Open buildform.php on your local webserver and you are good to go.
 <br/><br/>
 <h2>Usage</h2>
-The idea is that forms will be generated based on your table's column names.
-This include possible camelCasing for vars, defining the type of the form element but also assigning ID's in case you want to use it for templating. (you can build a html template, put the columns ID's on the positions where the form elements should come, ans parse it later on)
+The idea is that forms will be generated based on your table's column names. (not necessary though, you can also directly input the desired fields) This include possible camelCasing for vars, defining the type of the form element but also assigning ID's in case you want to use it for templating. (you can build a html template, put the columns ID's on the positions where the form elements should come, and parse it later on)

 Let's say you want to have a form to edit an user's fist name.
 It could look something like this: